-One of the most popular methods of calculating depreciation is the Fixed Declining-Balance Method, in which, for each period of an asset's useful lifetime, the calculated value is reduced by a fixed percentage of the asset's value at the start of the period.
+One of the most popular methods of calculating the depreciation of an asset is the Declining-Balance Method, which reduces an asset's value by a fixed percentage during each period its useful lifetime.

 The Excel DB function calculates the depreciation of an asset, using the Fixed Declining Balance Method, for each period of the asset's lifetime.

 |cost||-||The initial cost of the asset.|

 |salvage||-||The value of the asset at the end of the depreciation.|

 |life||-||The number of periods over which the asset is to be depreciated.|

 |period||-||The period number for which we want to calculate the depreciation.|

 An optional integer argument that specifies how many months of the year are used in the calculation of the first period of depreciation.